A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Metabolic disorders are a range of conditions in which the body's metabolism is impaired.
-This can lead to a variety of health problems, including weight gain, diabetes, and heart disease.
+Metabolic disorders encompass a range of conditions characterized by impaired bodily metabolism.
+This impairment can lead to various health issues, including weight gain, diabetes, and heart disease.

 Basic Concepts